aws/aws-sdk-js/.github/ISSUE_TEMPLATE/---known-issues.md

 name: "\U0001F6E0 'Unexpected key' or 'is not a function' error"
 about: API call returns 'Unexpected key' or 'is not a function' error
 title: ''
-labels: ''
 assignees: ''

 ---

     AWS APIs are updating constantly, you might be calling a new API with an older version is SDK.
-In
-    this case you should try installing the newest `aws-sdk` like:
+In this case you should try installing the newest `aws-sdk` like:

     `npm install aws-sdk@latest`